Table of Contents

 Tips to Avoid Hidden Airline Fees While Booking

-When booking flights, the base fare often looks affordable—until additional charges start appearing.
-These can include baggage fees, seat selection costs, booking service charges, airport taxes, and more.
-Hidden airline fees refer to costs that are not clearly presented during the initial stages of booking and may surprise travelers later.
+When you book flights, the basic price often sees cheap - until further fees appear.
+These may include goods fees, selection of seats, booking fees, airport fees and more.
+Hidden airlines taxes refer to costs that are not clearly presented in the early stages of ordering and can later surprise passengers.

 Why it’s important: